IVSoftware/IVSoftware.WinOS.MSTest.Extensions/README.md

 #### 2. `ToClipboardAssert()`
 The `ToClipboardAssert()` method copies an **escaped and formatted version** of the output into the clipboard.
 This version is suitable for direct embedding into your test code as an `expected` test limit.
 The escaping ensures it is compatible with C# string literals, avoiding errors while preserving readability.

-#### 3. `ToClipboardExpect()`
+#### 3. `ToClipboardExpected()`
-The `ToClipboardExpect()` method copies an **escaped and formatted version** of the output into the clipboard.
+The `ToClipboardExpected()` method copies an **escaped and formatted version** of the output into the clipboard.
 This version is suitable for updating expected value without generating a new test limit assert and running the risk of altering its message string.

 ### Workflow Example